Jim Willis Studentships

 The National Herbarium of Victoria, Royal Botanic Gardens (RBG) Melbourne, invites applications for vacation studentships honouring the late Dr James Hamlyn Willis, distinguished former senior member of staff at the National Herbarium of Victoria.
 The studentships allow students in the third or fourth year of a Science degree to participate, under supervision, in one of the research programs at RBG Melbourne.

-There are two studentships available and each is awarded for an eight-week period between December and February, and remuneration is $1620.93 gross per fortnight.
+There are two studentships available and each is awarded for an eight-week period during December to February.
+Remuneration is $1,673.63 gross per fortnight.

 Optimising the output: a comparative seed germination experiment in rare/endemic Victorian Brassicaceae under differing temperature regimes

 A major goal in conservation seed-banking is to gain a better understanding of the requirements for seed germination of banked species.
 The ability to germinate seed of rare and/or threatened species is a key requirement for translocation and other strategic revegetation projects.

 Using a comparative experimental approach, seed from a range of rare or endemic Victorian Brassicaceae will be assessed for viability, seed coat permeability and dormancy under laboratory conditions in order to optimise germination requirements.
 The ecology of each species will be assessed to identify possible germination cues such as temperature and precipitation.